Dashboard

 Solution

-As a result multiple Dashboards were released online and I:
+As a result, multiple dashboards were successfully released online.
+I:

 Data Visualization examples I analyzed